Caring for a kitten

 Heartworm is transferred via a mosquito bite, so all pets are susceptible and continuous lifelong preventative medication is required.
 The easiest method for protecting cats is a spot-on application.
 The drops are simply applied to the skin at the back of the neck.
 Whilst it is ideal to tests cats before starting heartworm medication in mosquito prone areas, testing is challenging and more than one test may be needed.
 Heartworm tends to occur within certain geographical locations of Australia, but if your cat travels, they may be at risk.
 Check with your Greencross Vet about the best product to use on kittens and when you should start treatment.

 Preventing fleas in the first place is the best way to stop infestation before it starts.
 Speak to your Greencross Vet about the most appropriate flea prevention treatment for your kitten.

 Paralysis ticks are found around bushes, scrubland and riverbanks predominantly along the east coast of Australia.
-Traditionally, tick season is mainly August to January; however, ticks can be present at any time of the year.
-If you and your pet live in a tick-prone area, you should check them daily.
+Traditionally, tick season is August to January, however ticks can be present at any time of the year.
+If you and your pet live in a tick-prone area, you should check for them on your pet daily.
 Prevention can be difficult, so ask your veterinarian for more information as treatments vary.
 No method of tick prevention is 100% effective, so you still need to search your pet for ticks every day.